hldohaga/upfnabp/litlead.md

 The odds ratio for 5000-6000mg of Na remains statistically significant 5.57(1.47,21.2).
 The odds ratio for UPF also remains 0.57(0.34,0.94).
 These are both changed from the separate models.
-The Akaike Inclusion coefficient (AIC), a measure of 'goodness of fit', is lower for this combined model, 3590.81, indicating it is a better fit for the data also.
+The Akaike Information Criterion (AIC), a measure of 'goodness of fit', is lower for this combined model, 3590.81, indicating it is a better fit for the data also.

 [Table 4.5.1](tab:tbl-multivariable-outputs-bp) follows below.